pm2-hive/pm2-hive.github.io/docs/features/pm2-api.md

 * `errback(err,proc)` - An errback called when the `script` has been started.
 The `proc` parameter will be a [pm2 process object](https://github.com/soyuka/pm2-notify#templating).
 * `options` - An object with the following options (additional descriptions of these options are [here](http://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/#graceful-reload)):
   * `name` - An arbitrary name that can be used to interact with (e.g. restart) the process later in other commands.
 Defaults to the script name without its extension (eg "testScript" for "testScript.js").
-  * `script` - The path of the script to run
+  * `script` - The path of the script to run.
-  * `args` - A string or array of strings of arguments to pass to the script.
+  * `args` - A string or array of strings composed of arguments to pass to the script.
-  * `interpreterArgs` - A string or array of strings of arguments to call the interpreter process with.
+  * `interpreterArgs` - A string or array of strings composed of arguments to call the interpreter process with.
 Eg "--harmony" or ["--harmony","--debug"].
 Only applies if `interpreter` is something other than "none" (its "node" by default).
   * `cwd` - The working directory to start the process with.
   * `output` - (Default: "~/.pm2/logs/app_name-out.log") The path to a file to append stdout output to.
 Can be the same file as `error`.
   * `error` - (Default: "~/.pm2/logs/app_name-error.err") The path to a file to append stderr output to.
 Can be the same file as `output`.